BrandonTsai/study-notes/02_GO/index.md

 - Declaring and initializing variables
 - Understanding Go's basic data types

-Control Flow and Decision Making
+Control Flow and Loops
 - Conditionals (if statements)
 - Switch statements and case expressions

-Loops and Iteration
 - For loops and range iteration

+Arrays, Slices, and Maps
-- Using break and continue statements
+- Working with arrays and slices
+- Utilizing maps for key-value data structures

 Functions and Methods
 - Declaring and calling functions
 - Defining and using methods

-Arrays, Slices, and Maps
-- Working with arrays and slices
-- Utilizing maps for key-value data structures

 Pointers and Memory Management
 - Understanding pointers and memory addresses